 1.2 Scrum Theory and Values

-In agile methods, the importance of the relationship, spirit of cooperation and belonging of the project team is paramount.
+In agile methods, the importance of the relationship, spirit of cooperation, and belonging of the project team is paramount.
 The human role in the process of development is far more significant than tools and institutionalized processes.
-What it means in practice is that people can respond quicker and transfer ideas more efficiently with direct interactions rather than through reading and writing documentation.
+What this means in practice is that people can respond more quickly and transfer ideas more efficiently via direct interactions rather than through reading and writing documentation.

-Secondly, the crucial point of agile methodologies is to continuously provide tested and working solution or its modules.
-Releases are carried out frequently, varying from even once a day to once a month.
+Secondly, the crucial point of agile methodologies is to continuously provide a tested and working solution or modules thereof.
+Releases are carried out frequently, varying from once a month to even once a day.
 Agile methods embrace the idea of simplicity, where no more code is produced than necessary and no documents attempting to predict the future are created, as they inevitably become out-of-date.

 Third, participation of the client in the project and close cooperation with the project team is critical and more important than strict terms of a contract.
-A client whose needs are well understood and addressed is a satisfied client and at the end the expected business value is delivered along with a fulfilled contract.
+A client whose needs are well understood and addressed is a satisfied client, and at the end the expected business value is delivered along with a fulfilled contract.

-Fourth, comes the assumption of project transparency.
-It implies that both the project team and customer representatives are well-informed and have necessary knowledge and skills to make changes to the predicted plan as the development of the project progresses.
-Requirements changes are inevitable, and the real difficulty is to react properly and handle them well.
+Fourth comes the assumption of project transparency.
+This implies that both the project team and customer representatives are well-informed and have the necessary knowledge and skills to make changes to the predicted plan as the development of the project progresses.
+Requirements changes are inevitable, and the real difficulty is to react appropriately and handle them well.

-The authors of Agile Manifesto complimented it with 12 principles that provide additional detail on agile development.
+The authors of the Agile Manifesto complemented it with 12 principles that provide additional detail on agile development.
 From there on, those basic concepts were further enriched by supporting agile practices (Jalali et al., 2010), which were devised to help accomplish agile principles in a given project management method.